 Democratic Rep. Elijah Cummings hospitalized, wife halts Maryland gubernatorial campaign

-Rep. Elijah Cummings, D-Md. underwent an operation to treat a knee infection at a Baltimore hospital, his office said Friday, hours before his wife suspended her campaign for Maryland governor.
+Rep. Elijah Cummings, D-Md. underwent an operation to treat a knee infection at a Baltimore hospital, his office said Friday, hours after his wife suspended her campaign for Maryland governor.

 Cummings' office said doctors at Johns Hopkins Hospital drained the infection in a minor procedure.
 He was admitted to the hospital Dec.
 29.